How does Alabama state income tax and unemployment insurance work in 2026?

 | Above $6,000 | 5% |

 Alabama is one of a handful of states that lets employees deduct federal income tax paid from their state taxable income.
 It softens the headline 5 percent rate meaningfully for higher earners, and it’s why effective Alabama tax on a $100,000 salary is closer to 3.5 to 4 percent than 5.
 Teamed’s payroll engine applies the deduction at withholding time so employees aren’t over-withheld and waiting on a refund.
-Source: Alabama Department of Revenue, accessed 20 May 2026.
+Source: Alabama Department of Revenue, individual income tax, accessed 20 May 2026.

 Quote employees a take-home that reflects the federal-deduction interaction, not the headline 5 percent.
 A $90,000 base in Alabama net-pays differently from a $90,000 base in Tennessee (no state income tax) or California (graduated to 9.3 percent at that bracket).
 The state tax line on the payslip is genuinely lower than the headline rate suggests.